CharlieSIGMA/gb-label-creator/README.md

 ## Highlights

-- Pre-built templates covering multiple GameBoy variants and miscellaneous stickers.
+- Pre-built templates covering multiple Game Boy variants and miscellaneous stickers.
 - Editable serial, barcode, and colours.
 - Optional border toggle for templates that expose light backgrounds.
 - Downloads outlined, accurately-sized SVGs so no fonts are required when printing.